-It is highly recommended that students not bring valuable items to the College, however required items such as wallets and phones should be kept on their person.
-Lockers can only be accessed before school, at recess, lunchtime and after school - not between classes.
+- It is highly recommended that students not bring valuable items to the College, however required items such as wallets and phones should be kept on their person. - Please label all student items including uniforms and stationery, which assists us to return found items quickly and easily.